South mantis history.

 short version

-This combat art now knows as southern mantis is the product of a broader Shaolin, Daoist and Hakka Gung fu genesis and subsequently has played various roles in Chinese military history.
-The art as we know today is not all that ancient however the history is rich with few hundred years of traceable history.
+This combat art is now known as southern mantis and is the product of a broader Shaolin, Daoist and Hakka Gung fu genesis and subsequently has played various roles in Chinese military history.
+The combat program as we know today is not all that ancient; however way of logic one can infer

 • Monk Saam Daat 1 gen